Carnegie Mellon in the heart of the Middle East

 The health, safety and well-being of the university community are top priorities at Carnegie Mellon University.
 CMU provides a hotline that all members of the university community should use to confidentially report suspected unethical activity relating to financial matters, academic and student life, human relations, health and campus safety or research.

-Students, faculty and staff can anonymously file a report by calling 1-877-700-7050 or visiting www.reportit.net (user name: tartans; password: plaid).
+Students, faculty and staff can anonymously file a report by calling +1 844 587 0793 or visiting cmu.ethicspoint.com.
 All submissions will be reported to appropriate university personnel.

 The hotline is NOT an emergency service.